raspberrypilearning/silly-eyes/en/step_4.md

 Add the same script as you used to change the eye colour.
 Which graphic effects do you want to change for your **character**?

-**Choose:** Choose an effect by selecting an effect in the drop-down menu in the `change color effect by`{:class="block3looks"} block.
+**Choose:** Choose an effect in the drop-down menu within the `change color effect by`{:class="block3looks"} block.
 Experiment with the numbers until you have a change that you like.

 [[[scratch3-graphic-effects]]]